mas-bandwidth/serialize/README.md

 # Usage

-You can use the bitwriter and bitreader classes directly:
+You can use the bitpacker directly:

 ```c++
     const int BufferSize = 256;